ScriptRaccoon/portfolio-website/src/data/posts/recursive-svelte-components.md

 steps since for our initial `folder` object we cannot have infinitely many nested `.subolders` inside.

-Some styles are necessary to make this look good, in particular to indent the list.
-Thanks to Svelte's scoped styles, we may style via element selectors.
+Some styles are necessary to make this look good.
+In particular we want to indent the list.
+Thanks to Svelte's scoped styles, we may use element selectors.

 ```svelte
 <style>